Adidas Stan Smith: Less common versions

-Countries of production

-The Adidas Stan Smith originally was manufactured in Landersheim in north-eastern France by Adidas France that was initiated by Horst Dassler.
-However, since the production of the Adidas Stan Smith started, the shoe has been produced in several countries.
-Among the various countries are Algeria, Canada, China, Czechoslovakia, France, Germany, Hungary, India, Indonesia, Morocco, Portugal, Spain, South Korea, Taiwan, USA and Vietnam.

 For tennis

 Today, the Adidas Stan Smith is not recommended for tennis players, but the shoe continues to be an iconic and stylish model for sneaker fans in general and for old school and retro tennis shoe fans in particular.
 To non-tennis fans, Stan Smith is probably better known for the shoe than for his past career as a tennis player.

 Sneaker collectors

 For some sneaker collectors, the most sought-after vintage Adidas Stan Smith are the early versions of the shoe.
 The ones made in France are considered to be highly valuable.

 Sneaker art

 For some time, people have been drawing or painting on their sneakers using ink, markers or spray cans.
 Young people have made this kind of art with various motifs ranging from simple drawings to more complex graffiti paintings.
 Probably due to its often white color, the Adidas Stan Smith has been used as an object for sneaker art.
 For example, many artists and design studios hand-paint Stan Smith sneakers and sell them as art.

-Concerning signed adidas stan smith sneakers, it is possible to find them with Stan Smith's autograph with black marker ink on the white leather upper.

 In fact, in 1983, Adidas launched the concept of Adicolor, where sneakers were sold along with the tools to customize them.
 The Adicolor sneakers are all white sneakers specifically created for the Adicolor concept.
 In 2005, Adidas re-launched Adicolor as a replica of the original from 1983.
 There have been some Adicolor versions of the Stan Smith.
 The Sport Goofy, Kermit the Frog, Miss Piggy, Mr Happy, Trimm Dich, Comfort Betty Boop, Comfort Tron, and Velcro Pack versions of the shoe also belong to the Adicolor series.
 Besides painting, other sneaker art has been performed with the Adidas Stan Smith.
 In 2008, Adidas Originals started a collaboration with American fashion designer Jeremy Scott.
 He has designed a couple of different versions of the Stan Smith such as JS Bowling and JS Slim Glow in the Dark.